Agungvpzz/Survival-Analysis/README.md

    ![Payment Features Table](https://github.com/user-attachments/assets/216c63e3-22ef-4190-a12a-dd3a85952c00)
 </div>

-- Customers with a two-year contract generally have a churn rate of only 2.83%.
-Among them, those who use Mailed Check as their payment method and opt for manual (non-paperless) billing have the lowest churn rate at just 0.37%.
-Conversely, the highest churn rate within this group is 9.82% for customers who use Electronic Check with paperless billing.
+- Customers with a `two-year contract` generally have a churn rate of only 2.83%.
+   - Among them, those who use `Mailed Check as their payment method and opt for manual (non-paperless) billing` have the lowest churn rate at just 0.37%.
+   - Conversely, the highest churn rate within this group is 9.82% for customers who use `Electronic Check with paperless billing`.
-- Customers who use Electronic Check as their payment method with paperless billing experience a churn rate that is twice as high across different contract types.
+- Customers who use `Electronic Check as their payment method with paperless billing` experience a churn rate that is twice as high across different contract types.
-- 42% of customers with a monthly contract have churned, with the highest churn rate at 57.7% for those who use Electronic Check with paperless billing.
+- About 42% of customers with a `monthly contract` have churned, with the highest churn rate at 57.7% for those who use `Electronic Check with paperless billing`.

 ## G. Survival Function Estimation